 Getting Sober In L.A.

 When I first came to Los Angeles, I had no clue what I was in for.
 I was a broken 20-year-old and all I knew was that I needed help and a way out.
 I was tired of being tired.
-I came to L.A. with a twisted idea of what life would be like, and thought that sobriety was going to be a jail sentence.
+I came to L.A. with a twisted idea of what life would be like, and thought that sobriety was going to be a jail sentence, definitely not one of the best cities for sobriety.
 My experience out here over the last 18 months has been the quite the opposite and exceeded my expectations.
 Getting sober was not and is not easy, but I have learned that it is possible to have fun and enjoy life without abusing substances.
 I lived most of my life isolated from others, too afraid to experience life and put myself out there into the world.
 In sobriety, I’ve challenged myself and discovered that all sorts of doors could open.

 The first thing I noticed when I showed up in Los Angeles was the beach city vibes – palm trees, cool breeze, warm weather.
 This is a typical southern California experience, but as I’ve explored, I’ve found that it’s not just the beaches that make L.A. a great place to get sober, but it’s more so the community that I’ve found, of sober people that are integrated into this continually evolving Southern California culture.
 I had this idea that sober people were a bunch of dull middle-aged men who sat around and talked about how they wanted to drink, and what I discovered is that there are thousands of sober men and women of all ages who have built lives here and seem to have found happiness.
 I remember when I had a couple of months sober staying in Manhattan Beach, and it hit me that I was enjoying myself, free of drugs and alcohol.
 It was a sobering moment (haha), and I knew right then and there that maybe there was something more to this sobriety thing than I had previously thought.